guilherme-v/aps_navigator/README.md

 }
 ```

-### 3 - Creating the widget Page:
+### 3 - Creating the widget Page(route):

-When building a route:
+When building a `Page`:

-- The library matches address `templates` with the current address.
+- :one: The library tries to match the address `templates` with the current address.
 E.g.:
-  - Template: `/dynamic_url_example/{id}{?tab,other}'`
+  - :postbox: Template: `/dynamic_url_example/{id}{?tab,other}'`
-  - Address: `/dynamic_url_example/10?tab=1&other=abc`
+  - :house: Address: `/dynamic_url_example/10?tab=1&other=abc`
-- All *paths* and *queries* values are extracted and included in a `RouteData.data` instance.
+- :two: All *paths* and *queries* values are extracted and included in a `RouteData.data` instance.
 E.g.:
   - `{'id': '10', 'tab': '1', 'other': 'abc'}`
-- This istance is passed as param to the `PageBuilder` function - `static Page route(RouteData data)`...
+- :three: This istance is passed as param to the `PageBuilder` function - `static Page route(RouteData data)`...
-- A new Page instance is created and included at the Route Stack - you check that easily using the dev tools.
+- :four: A new Page instance is created and included at the Route Stack - you check that easily using the dev tools.

 ```dart
 class DynamicURLPage extends StatefulWidget {